Consumer Protection Law

 Paying with mobile apps like PayPal, Venmo, and Cash App is usually safe.
 These apps have security features and encrypted transactions.
 Most scams using these apps happen when scammers pretend to be from legitimate businesses to ask for your information.

 Make sure you are using the payment app security features and only send money to users you trust.
 If you get an unsolicited email or phone call from the payment app, be aware that it may be a scammer trying to get your information.

 There are some ways to minimize your risk while you shop from the comfort of your home or office.
 As much as you can, ensure you are shopping on secure websites.
 Carefully review the website’s return policies before placing your order.
 Save a copy of your order form or save the confirmation email for your records.

 Every year, millions of Americans shop online without any problems.
-However, the best way to protect your transactions is to minimize your risk, keep a careful eye on your monthly statement for any errors, and know your rights as an online consumer.
+However, the best way to protect your transactions is to keep a careful eye on your monthly statement and know your rights as an online consumer.

 If you have questions about your rights or if you are the victim of online fraudsters, talk to a consumer protection lawyer about your legal options.

 Consumer protection lawyers in our directory can fight for you when businesses try to take advantage of you and your hard-earned money.